shopsys/shopsys/docs/index.md

-# Shopsys Framework Knowledge Base
+# Shopsys Platform Knowledge Base
-Welcome to Shopsys Framework Knowledge Base!
+Welcome to Shopsys Platform Knowledge Base!
 On these pages, you can find everything you need to know when you want to build your own ecommerce site based on the framework.

-If you want to know more about what Shopsys Framework is, you can take a look at our [README.md](https://github.com/shopsys/shopsys/blob/master/README.md).
+If you want to know more about what Shopsys Platform is, you can take a look at our [README.md](https://github.com/shopsys/shopsys/blob/master/README.md).

 ## Need help?
 If you are not able to find the desired information here, you can always ask us directly on our [public slack](https://join.slack.com/t/shopsysframework/shared_invite/zt-11wx9au4g-e5pXei73UJydHRQ7nVApAQ) or [report an issue](https://github.com/shopsys/shopsys/issues/new) on Github.